Mortgage: Mortgage loan types

 The charge to the borrower depends upon the credit risk in addition to the interest rate risk.
-The mortgage origination and underwriting process involves checking credit scores, debt-to-income, downpayments, assets, and assessing property value.
+The mortgage origination and underwriting process involves checking credit scores, debt-to-income, downpayments (deposits), assets, and assessing property value.
 Jumbo mortgages and subprime lending are not supported by government guarantees and face higher interest rates.
 Other innovations described below can affect the rates as well.

 Loan to value and down payments

-Upon making a mortgage loan for the purchase of a property, lenders usually require that the borrower make a down payment; that is, contribute a portion of the cost of the property.
+Upon making a mortgage loan for the purchase of a property, lenders usually require that the borrower make a down payment (called a deposit in English law); that is, contribute a portion of the cost of the property.
 This down payment may be expressed as a portion of the value of the property (see below for a definition of this term).
-The loan to value ratio (or LTV) is the size of the loan against the value of the property.
+The loan to value ratio (LTV) is the size of the loan against the value of the property.
 Therefore, a mortgage loan in which the purchaser has made a down payment of 20% has a loan to value ratio of 80%.
 For loans made against properties that the borrower already owns, the loan to value ratio will be imputed against the estimated value of the property.

 The loan to value ratio is considered an important indicator of the riskiness of a mortgage loan: the higher the LTV, the higher the risk that the value of the property (in case of foreclosure) will be insufficient to cover the remaining principal of the loan.